Learning Lesson: Salt 'n Lighter

 The increased density of the salty water actually increased the weight of the water.
 An egg will be buoyant (float) if the weight the egg is less than the weight of the water it displaced.
 The egg sinks if it weights more than the weight of the water that was displaced.

 Ships float for the same reason.
 Their actual weight is less than the weight of the water that is displaced.
-Since the weight of the water weighs more, the ships floats.
-The following are sizes of large ships.
+Since the weight of the water is greater, ships floats.
+The following are sizes of some large ships and the weight of the that is displaced.

 |Titanic||1912||Liner||White Star Line||883||92||46,328|